Lofoten Islands Guided

 Skiing in the Lofoten Islands is a unique experience.
 The area is most famous for it's dramatic scenery, the vibrant fishing industry and the northern lights.
 We travel by road capitalising on the excellent road network and bridges linking the islands and fjords of the region.
 This allows great flexibility to make best use of the prevailing weather or simply to make ascents on the different islands that make up the Lofoten Islands.

 This trip is based from a traditional Norwegian Rorbu (fishing hut) on the small island of Svinøya near Svolvær.
-These large rorbu cabins give a balance between traditionally dwellings and modern day standards and comfort.
-More importantly the ski touring starts close to the cabins with the excellent ski summits within easy reach by a small drive.
+This historic house give a balance between traditionally dwellings and modern day standards and comfort.
+More importantly the ski touring starts close to the house with the excellent ski summits within easy reach by a short drive.

 Many of the days are shorter it terms of vertical distance than we are used to in the alps, giving plenty of time for another lap or small variations.

 - 6 days ski guiding with IFMGA Mountain Guide.